How to Fix Common Visitor Complaints in Your Reception Area

 Workplaces with digital or unmanned front desks face another challenge when it comes to creating an unfriendly environment.
 There is no face behind the visitor management experience and, if not done well, it can leave guests missing a human touch.

-Both of these problems can be solved with the help of the right visitor management solution.
+Both of these problems can be solved with the help of the right visitor management system.
 With a VMS, companies can put people back into the heart of their front desk operations.
 Visitors simply sign in on the iPad or touch-free QR code with their own mobile device, allowing the front desk to focus on the person, providing a welcoming experience.
 Customize the experience with branding to further engage with visitors and market your company.

 Even companies with unstaffed receptions can benefit from going paperless and streamlining the visitor registration process with an intuitive, automated system.
 Whether it’s asking them to sign a health and safety agreement, snap a photo, print a badge, conduct a health screening, facilitate contract tracing, or notify a host—all functionalities are managed through the VMS.